Neoshrimp/LBoL-ModdingTools/README.md

 #### [DebugMode](https://github.com/Neoshrimp/LBoL-ModdingTools/blob/master/src/DebugMode/DebugMode.dll)

+### Alpha branch in available with code `THRDBG20220728`
+It offers most up to date debug menus.

 # Press F5 in main menu to start a debug run!
 #### F4 while in battle to opens combat log.